ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, the following rules apply for senders using a congestion controlled transport protocol:

-1. The sender MUST initialise the maxFS parameter to initcwnd when the congestion control algorithm is started or restarted.
+1. The sender MUST initialise the maxFS parameter to initcwnd when the congestion control algorithm is started.
 Thereafter when the FlightSize is updated, the sender updates maxFS:

 ~~~
 maxFS = max(FlightSize, maxFS)
 ~~~

-The sender MUST reset the maxFS parameter to initcwnd after any adjustment that reduces the cwnd.
-It will then track the current FlightSize.
+Upon a reduction of cwnd (for any reason), the maxFS MUST be reset to zero.
+This results in a maxFS value that reflects the first FlightSize measurement taken after the cwnd reduction.

 2. The sender MUST cap cwnd to be no larger than limit(maxFS).